DS-100/fa20/gradproject.md

     studentIDs.mp4
 ```

 This accounts for 75% (out of 100%) of your project grade.
-Rubric to be released after the proposal deadline.
+Follow the instructions in the Report Format and Submission section of the project option that you chose to prepare the zip file to be submitted via this [Google Form](https://forms.gle/uzMx1XUsofZ66Wnr8).

 ## References